Azure/iotedge/test/README.md

 # certs sub directory and will be needed to run the tests.
 ~~~

-##### Configure your local container repository
+##### Configure your local container registry
-We will be building the container images from the codebase and pushing them to a local container repository.
-To prepare, we will install the moby engine and configure the container repository using the steps below.
+We will be building the container images from the codebase and pushing them to a local container registry.
+To prepare, we will install the moby engine and configure the container registry using the steps below.

 ###### Install moby engine
 See [Install a container engine](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge?view=iotedge-2020-11#install-a-container-engine) for details